When travelling on public transport, you must ensure that you have a valid ticket.

 - do not correctly validate a Pay As You Go Oyster card or contactless payment card

 - cannot show a ticket or validated Oyster or contactless payment on demand

 In some cases, an unpaid fares notice may be issued and if you have travelled beyond the validity of your ticket you may be required to pay the excess fare.

 There are different appeal processes and stages to manage penalty fares, depending on which transport operating company you were travelling with when you received the notice.
 The information needed to appeal or pay a penalty fare is printed on the penalty fare notice itself.
 Therefore, please ensure you keep it and read it carefully.

 What happens if I get caught without a ticket on a bus?

 It is the responsibility of all passengers to ensure that they have the correct ticket for their journey.
 Failure to present a valid ticket on a bus when challenged by a driver or inspector is in breach of the Public Service Vehicle Regulations and is a criminal offence.
-Therefore, if you are caught without a ticket or an incorrect ticket on a bus TfL will either issue you with a penalty fare or you may be prosecuted instead.
+Therefore, if you are caught without a ticket or an incorrect ticket on a bus by a TfL revenue inspector they may either issue you with a penalty fare or you may be prosecuted instead.

 If you are stopped without a ticket but not issued a penalty fare, you should expect to receive a letter outlining where and at what time you were stopped.
-This letter will ask you for any comments relating to the issue and provides you with an opportunity to outline any issues you may consider are relevant to your case.
-London Buses will decide whether to forward your case for prosecution within six months of the incident taking place.
+This letter will ask you for any comments relating to the issue and provides you with an opportunity to outline any problems you may consider are relevant to your case.
+TfL will decide how to proceed with this matter and this may include prosecution action.

 London TravelWatch is not able to provide legal advice on such issues, and we would always recommend that you immediately seek legal advice from your solicitor or local Citizen’s Advice Bureau in the event of a threat of prosecution.